Antiz96/arch-update/CONTRIBUTING.md

 Use English as much as possible for contributions & discussions.
 If required, I can also speak French, but it's important that contributions & discussions remain intelligible to most people.

 Arch-Update is developed and tested specifically with *vanilla* Arch Linux in mind.
 That doesn't mean that Arch-Update won't work with other Arch based distributions (e.g. EndeavourOS,  CachyOS, Garuda...), but keep in mind that such distributions are supported at a "best effort" level.
-In other words, I'll try my best to keep Arch-Update compatible with derivatives distributions, but there's no guarantee that Arch-Update (or parts of it) will continuously work properly on said distributions.
+In other words, I'll try my best to keep Arch-Update compatible with derivatives distributions, but there's no guarantee that Arch-Update (or parts of it) will *continuously* work properly on such distributions.

 ## Open an issue